 What can you do to correct/prevent it?

-• Apply strict data limits to reduce cell phone usage.
+• Apply strict data limits to reduce smartphone usage.

 • Cell phone providers offer inexpensive, password-activated programs.
 These programs shut off cell phones at night.